Odd News Roundup: Cape Town restaurant wins Guinness world milkshake record

 Cape Town restaurant wins Guinness world milkshake record

 Guinness World Records has named a South African restaurant as the official titleholder for 'Most Varieties of Milkshakes Commercially Available'.
-With a total of 207 varieties on their menu, Gibson's Gourmet Burgers and Ribs have a milkshake to satisfy every sugarholic.
+With a total 207 varieties on their menu, Gibson's Gourmet Burgers and Ribs has a milkshake to satisfy every sugarholic.

 Download The Devdiscourse News App for Latest News.